chuckreynolds/WP-Remove-Tools-Menu/readme.txt

 == Upgrade Notice ==
+= 2.1 =
+* tested to 3.9

 = 2.0 =
-This update addresses issues with the media library being blank
+* This update addresses issues with the media library being blank

 == Changelog ==
 = 2.0 =